-The Level I achievement test, prepared and graded by the American Institute of Certified Public Accountants, is required of all students before credit will be granted in Accounting 222.
+The Level I achievement test, prepared and graded by the American Institute of Certified Public Accountants, is required of all students before credit will be granted in 620:222 (Elementary Accounting).
 Students interested in majoring in Accounting should score well on this test.
-The Level II accounting test is required of all students desiring credit for Accounting 440.
+The Level II accounting test is required of all students desiring credit for 620:440 (Auditing).

-In addition to the accounting courses required in the above program, students preparing for a career in public accounting are advised to take Advanced Accounting 620:420.
-Majors preparing for careers in industrial accounting should take courses in Management including Production Control 650:403 and Motion and Time Study 303.
+In addition to the accounting courses required in the above program, students preparing for a career in public accounting are advised to take 620:420 (Advanced Accounting).
+Majors preparing for careers in industrial accounting should take courses in Management including 650:403 (Production Control) and 650:303 (Motion and Time Study).

-Because of the increasing demand for accountants with a knowledge of computer theory and practice, majors are advised to elect Accounting Systems 620:454.
-Courses in mathematics beyond Finite Mathematics are also strongly recommended.
+Because of the increasing demand for accountants with a knowledge of computer theory and practice, majors are advised to elect 620:454 (Accounting Systems).
+Courses in mathematics beyond finite mathematics are also strongly recommended.

-The degree of Bachelor of Science in Accounting will be granted to those students who complete the prescribed work.
+The degree of Bachelor of Science in Accounting will be awarded to those students who complete the prescribed work.